The children in this class spent time putting a little sand on their letter S today.

 One of the nice aspects of adding a sensory experience to discovering the name or sound of a letter is that it offers children the opportunity to learn and remember concepts through their sense of touch.

-We also discovered that when we picked up the sandy letter S to put it away, it slithered around our hands like a snake!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+We also discovered that when we picked up the sandy letter S to put it away, it slithered around our hands like a snake!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!